-DCYF tuition co-payments are due on the day of enrollment and on the 1st of every month thereafter.
+DCYF tuition co-payments are due on the day of enrollment and on the first of every month thereafter.
 A late fee will be charged if the copayment is not received by the 3rd of the month.
-If copayments become 60 days past due, child care subsidy benefits may be lost.
+We are required to notify DCYF if copayments become 60 days past due and childcare subsidy benefits may be lost.